 Route Planning – London to Istanbul by Train

 There is no one set way to get from London to Istanbul by train.
-But we’re assuming you want to take a fairly direct route.
+But we’re assuming you want to take a reasonably direct route.
 You’ll first need to decide if you want to go via Belgrade and Sofia, or via Bucharest.

-There are several ways to get to either way, but apart from the fixed start and end points, I’d suggest that you make Budapest a central hub for your London to Istanbul train journey.
+There are several ways to get to either way, but apart from the fixed start and endpoints, I’d suggest that you make Budapest a central hub for your London to Istanbul train journey.

-In many ways it’s the first place where east Europe meets west.
-Before Budapest, you’ll be able to ride on some of Europe’s most advanced high speed trains.
-After Budapest the pace slows and the languages are culture will become more unfamiliar: Cyrillic script replaces the Latin alphabet in many places, the food and even religion changes.
+In many ways, it’s the first place where east Europe meets west.
+Before Budapest, you’ll be able to ride on some of Europe’s most advanced high-speed trains.
+After Budapest, the pace slows, and the languages are culture will become more unfamiliar: Cyrillic script replaces the Latin alphabet in many places, the food and even religion changes.

-So, if you take our advice and travel via Budapest, you’ve got two main route planning decisions to make: getting from London to Budapest, and getting from Budapest to Istanbul.
+So, if you take our advice and travel via Budapest, you’ve got two main route planning decisions to make: getting from London to Budapest and getting from Budapest to Istanbul.

 London to Budapest by Train

 Depending on how well you know western Europe, you may want to make this part of the journey as quick as possible and spend more time in eastern Europe.
-Part of the fun of the journey is seeing the culture, landscape and architecture change along the way, so we’d advise a bit of time in the cities en route to Budapest, even if it’s a quick look round while you’re waiting for a connecting train.
+Part of the fun of the adventure is seeing the culture, landscape and architecture change along the way, so we’d advise a bit of time in the cities en route to Budapest, even if it’s a quick look round while you’re waiting for a connecting train.